Configure hunt objects — AR mode

 Check:

-| Device state | What participants see |
+| Phone state | What participants see |

 |---|---|

-| AR supported and asset ready | The object opens with the AR-first experience available. |
+| AR supported and files ready | The object opens with augmented reality available. |

-| AR not supported | The participant can still open the in-page viewer, but the AR button is not shown. |
+| AR not supported | The participant can still open the object as an on-screen 3D model, but the AR button is not shown. |

-| Asset incomplete | The object may fail validation or not be ready for launch. |
+| Files incomplete | The object may fail validation or not be ready for launch. |

-Treasure hunt object '{{treasure_hunt_object_name}}' is missing interactivity configuration | The object does not yet know what happens after it opens. | Configure Direct, Multi Choice, or Text Answer. |
+- No interaction is set — the object does not know what happens after it opens.
+Choose Direct, Multi Choice, or Text Answer in the Interactivity section.

 Related